-As of March 2019, the Australian Government has made the ruling that the advertising of bonus bets or any other type of betting mechanism related to bonus activity is to be banned.
+The Australian Government has made the ruling that the advertising of bonus bets or any other type of betting mechanism related to bonus activity is to be banned.

 Every online betting agency has their set of market tools which they use to entice new punters.

-For instance NEDS have their toolkit product which they promoted a few weeks ago.
+For instance, NEDS have their toolkit product which they promoted a few weeks ago.